Close

 ‘It's all about giving yourself the opportunity to be heard and to say, I can do this job, and I've got the skills and the qualification.
 It's about the value you can bring to that organisation, and it doesn't matter your age.’

-Shirley believes the CGMA designation has promoted her credibility within her organisation and given her a broader perspective on the financial elements of the music business.
+Shirley believes the CGMA qualification has promoted her credibility within her organisation and given her a broader perspective on the financial elements of the music business.
 ‘It’s about understanding how numbers tell a story and contribute to the bigger picture’, she emphasised.

-Although Shirley plans to stay in her organisation and professional role, she credits the CGMA designation with significantly boosting her confidence, giving her a stronger sense of achievement, and preparing her for future opportunities.
+Although Shirley plans to stay in her organisation and professional role, she credits the CGMA qualification with significantly boosting her confidence, giving her a stronger sense of achievement, and preparing her for future opportunities.

 ‘When I decide to move on, or if things change within our company, I’m at an age where, though I hate the idea of competing against another human being for a position, in the cold light of day, having those letters [CGMA] after your name matters.
 That will be valued.’